bangbangcon/bangbangcon.github.io/speakers.md

 **_Four fake filesystems!_**

 Ever seen `/proc` in Linux?
-It's the best-known "synthetic filesystem", a set of "files"" and "folders" on your computer that don't actually map to anything on a real disk.
+It's the best-known "synthetic filesystem", a set of "files" and "folders" on your computer that don't actually map to anything on a real disk.
 Instead, `/proc` controls the processes on your computer.

 Synthetic filesystems are a powerful and underused interface: there are tons of programming tools and commands to work with files, and once you have a synthetic filesystem, you can use all of them right away!